jadebustos/ocp-science/hands-on-lab-script/amq-streams/README.md

 ## Create a kafka cluster

-This lab is not focused on creating a valid production architecture, so we'll use ephemeral backed volumes for our kafka cluster.
+This lab is not focused on creating a valid production architecture, so we'll use ephemeral backed volumes (emptyDir) for our kafka cluster.
-Ephemeral storage is commonly used for testint purposes
+Ephemeral storage is commonly used for testing purposes

 ```
 $ oc new-project rhte2019